Skip to main content

 Does Permit2 work on Layer 2?

 Yes.
 Permit2 is deployed at the same address on Ethereum mainnet, Base, Arbitrum, Optimism, Polygon, and most other EVM-compatible chains.
-The cross-chain address consistency is deliberate so that integrators and intent protocols like Eco Routes can assume a single permit interface everywhere.
+The cross-chain address consistency is deliberate so that integrators and intent protocols can assume a single permit interface everywhere.